ronamosa/ronamosa.github.io/website/docs/engineer/Azure/2019-07-20-Sonarqube-AzureDisk-PersistentVolume.md

 You can also just keep the files unzipped in their folders under `sonarqube/charts/postgresql/` etc.

-Worse case scenario none of this makes sense and is hard to follow - have a look at my git repo with the files laid out how it worked for me: [https://github.com/ronamosa/sonarqube-static-disks.git](https://github.com/ronamosa/sonarqube-static-disks.git)
+Worse case scenario none of this makes sense and is hard to follow - have a look at my git repo with the files laid out how it worked for me: [https://github.com/ronamosa/sonarqube-static-disks.git](https://github.com/ronamosa/sonarqube-static-disks.git)ng}
-{: .notice--warning}

 ## Helm deploy chart